 Madalyn is a Twitter guru and an amazing tattoo-wearing social media evangelist.
 She is one of the pioneers of social media: in the 90s she founded GoGirlsMusic, a forum for female musicians, which effectively could count as an early prototype for social media.
 She went on to become a social media marketing expert who manages several Twitter chats and speaks at events around the world.

-Joe is the founder of the Content Marketing Institute and an avid fan of the colour orange.
-He mostly posts about content marketing, but he also shares a ton of useful information about all things digital marketing on Twitter.
+Joe is an influencer and blogger, but most notably, he is the founder of the Content Marketing Institute and an avid fan of the colour orange.
+He mostly posts about content marketing, but he also shares a ton of useful information about all things digital marketing on Twitter and occasional looks into the life of a business owner.
 Currently, Joe leads the Orange Effect Foundation, a non-profit that helps children with speech difficulties.
 I'm very glad that he decided not to tend sheep after all!

 To find more amazing people and see how they rank, download our Top 50 digital marketing influencers report!